Lizw14/CaliCO/README.md

 ## Prerequisites
 The codebase is tested with Python3.8 and Pytorch1.7.

 Part of this codebase is built on [NSCL](https://github.com/vacancy/NSCL-PyTorch-Release).
 Great thanks to the authors!
-Please refer to the prerequisites to NSCL codebase.
+Please refer to the prerequisites of NSCL codebase.
 Specially, install [Jacinle](https://github.com/vacancy/Jacinle):
 ```
 git clone https://github.com/vacancy/Jacinle --recursive
 export PATH=<path_to_jacinle>/bin:$PATH